Your Essential IRONMAN Fuel Plan - Hydration and Nutrition

 Pre-Race: Three to Four Hours Before

-On race day, it is very important for you to wake up and eat early.
 This will allow the body adequate time for the pre-event meal to digest.
 Preferably, you should consume a meal three to four hours before the start.
 This gives the body plenty of time to absorb and digest the calories prior to race start time and to help prevent gastrointestinal upset.
 Food selection should be planned well in advance and not deviate from the food you have eaten during training.
 Everything available should be familiar to you as well as easy to digest.
 If you are unable to eat due to anxiety, consuming calories in two smaller meals rather than one large meal is recommended.

 You can find out what the professional triathlons eat for breakfast at GTN.